brettmillerb/brettmillerb.github.io/_posts/2019-04-04-PowerShell-Core-Docker-Test-Environment.md

 docker pull mcr.microsoft.com/powershell
 ```

-This won't take too long and because docker for windows generally starts in linux container mode so you will likely end up with an Ubuntu 18.04 image with PowerShell Core.
+This won't take too long and because docker for windows generally starts in linux container mode you will likely end up with an Ubuntu 18.04 image with PowerShell Core.
 The images have just been updated to PowerShell Core 6.2 at the time of writing.

 But what if you want a Windows image?
 You will need to right click the docker icon in your system tray and click `Switch to Windows Containers` this will restart docker.

 You can then download the image for Windows Server Core.
 It can take a little while as it's around 4.7Gb if my memory serves me right.

 ```powershell
 docker pull mcr.microsoft.com/windows/servercore
 ```

 Once it has downloaded you can launch the docker container interactively

 ```powershell
 docker run -it mcr.microsoft.com/windows/servercore
 ```

 ```pwsh
 C:\> $psversiontable
 '$psversiontable' is not recognized as an internal or external command,